Kzumueller/BDBI02XX/README.md

 # BDBI02XX

+_Rejoice, for this project has been marked 100%_

 A little project in the course of my B.Sc.
 This beautifully named repo contains a forum using JSP, though I doubt anyone still uses that for new projects.
 Some file names I did not choose so they are in German but the project features home-brewed localization.